Mario Kart: Reception

 The Mario Kart series is critically acclaimed.
 Nintendo Power named it one of the greatest multiplayer experiences, citing the diversity in game modes and the entertainment value.
 The first game in the series, Super Mario Kart, received critical acclaim and proved to be a commercial success; it received a Player's Choice release after selling one million copies and went on to sell 8.76 million copies worldwide, becoming the fourth best-selling game ever for the SNES.
 In Japan, it was the top-selling game in September 1992 and became a multi-million seller in 1992, eventually selling a total of 3.82 million in Japan.
-In Europe, it was the top-selling game during the first quarter of 1993, above the Sega Mega Drive titles Sonic the Hedgehog 2 and Streets of Rage 2 during the same period.
+In Europe, it was the top-selling game during the first quarter of 1993, above the Sega Mega Drive games Sonic the Hedgehog 2 and Streets of Rage 2 during the same period.
 In the United Kingdom, Super Mario Kart was the top-selling Super NES game in February 1993, and it went on to be the seventh best-selling game of 1993 with more than 250,000 sales in the country.
+Darran Jones of NowGamer suggested that the success of Super Mario Kart resulted from the Super Mario characters, and being a new type of racing game.

-The second game in the series, Mario Kart 64, received "generally favorable" reviews according to the review aggregator website Metacritic.
+The second game, Mario Kart 64, received "generally favorable" reviews according to the review aggregator website Metacritic.
 The game was commercially successful, selling 9.87 million copies worldwide—the second-bestselling game on the N64.
 It was the highest selling game in the United States over the first three months of 1997, and reached over one million sales within two months of its release in the region.
 By 1999, Mario Kart 64 had sold 6.23 million copies in the United States and 2.06 million units in Japan, the highest and third-highest selling N64 game in those regions respectively.